-Prospective investors should also note that this is the second replacement prospectus that the Company has lodged in relation to the Offer.
+Prospective investors should also note that this is the third replacement prospectus that the Company has lodged in relation to the Offer.
 The Company previously released the Original Prospectus and the First Replacement Prospectus which disclosed the operation of the Company while it serviced the Dig-Exchange business and website which were held by the Company and licenced to Oilvest.
-The Company has determined, subsequent to discussions with NSX, that prospective investors should be informed of the Company's financial position excluding the Dig-Exchange business that has been divested to Oilvest.
+The Company released the Second Replacement Prospectus after determining, subsequent to discussions with NSX, that prospective investors should be informed of the Company's financial position excluding the Dig-Exchange business that has been divested to Oilvest.
+The Company has now determined to release this Third Replacement Prospectus to disclose to investors the Company's financial information based on its half-year 2021 results.